Straumann Dental Implants

 Similarly a denture can destabilise adjacent teeth and move during eating or speaking.

 A dental implant has the benefit of functioning as an independent item and not having to rely on adjacent teeth.
-It has the additional benefit of stimulating the bone to stay and get stronger.
+It has the additional benefit of stimulating the bone to stay dense and ever get stronger.
 Either bridge or a denture is not able to provide that.

 MULTIPLE TEETH REPLACEMENT